ggandor/lightspeed.nvim/README.md

 relevant keys after the plugin has been sourced (`noremap f f` or `silent! unmap f` for each).

+Alternatively, the global flag `g:lightspeed_no_default_keymaps` could be set to some truthy value before sourcing the plugin, to prevent the creation of any keymaps.

 ### User events

 Lightspeed triggers `User` events on entering/exiting, so that you can set